 about

-Whether it’s through telling their story publicly, working behind the scenes with organizations and companies, filing litigation to hold systems accountable, or supporting survivors as they come forward, Alison centers and lifts up survivor voices and pushes the narrative to be more survivor-centric.
+Whether through telling their story publicly, working behind the scenes with organizations and companies, filing litigation to hold systems accountable, or supporting survivors as they come forward, Alison pushes the narrative to be more survivor-centric.

 As an outspoken survivor of sexual assault, Alison has fought to challenge the systems that further harm and silence survivors.
 During the 2018 Congressional confirmation hearings of Supreme Court Justice Brett Kavanaugh, Alison joined thousands of protesters in the halls of Congress and personally confronted Joe Manchin about his expected vote to confirm a perpetrator of sexual assault to the nation’s highest court.